gideonfernandes/contact-keeper/README.md

 #### Runs the backend API and the react app concurrently in the development mode. <br /> <br />

-Open [http://localhost:8888](http://localhost:8888) to view it in the browser.
-The page will reload if you make edits.<br />

 ## License

 This project is under the MIT license.